getporter/porter/docs/content/wiring.md

 description: How to wire parameters, credentials and outputs into steps
 ---

-# Parameters, Credentials and Outputs in Porter
+# Parameters, Credentials, Outputs, and Images in Porter

 In the Porter manifest, you can declare both parameters and credentials.
 In addition to providing a mechanism for declaring parameters and credentials at the bundle level, Porter provides a way to declare how each of these are provided to [mixins](/mixin-architecture).
 This mechanism is also applicable to declaring how output from one mixin can be passed to another, as well as how to consume parameters, credentials and outputs from bundle dependencies.
+Finally, you can also use this technique to reference images defined in the `images` section of the manifest.

 ## Parameters